LaDirth/ladirth.github.io/content/_index.md

 ---
+title: "Hammers and Hives"
+description: Welcome to the musings of a beekeeper
 url: '/'
 date: 2025-05-31T13:14:57-04:00
 featured_image: '/images/damien-tupinier-M7erMzJj5I4-unsplash.jpg'
 type: page
 ---

-Welcome!
-The musings of a new beekeeper.
+More content in the works.